WFIE

-WFIE (channel 14) is a television station in Evansville, Indiana, United States, affiliated with NBC and owned by Gray Media.
-The station's studios are located on Mount Auburn Road in Evansville, and its transmitter is located in the Wolf Hills section of Henderson, Kentucky.
+WFIE (channel 14) is a television station in Evansville, Indiana, United States, affiliated with NBC.
+It is owned by Gray Media alongside CBS/Fox/MyNetworkTV affiliate WEVV-TV (channel 44).
+WFIE's studios are located on Mount Auburn Road in Evansville, and its transmitter is located in the Wolf Hills section of Henderson, Kentucky.

 History

 WFIE was granted a construction permit on June 10, 1953, and began broadcasting on November 15, 1953, on analog UHF channel 62.
 The station, Indiana's sixth, was originally co-owned by Jesse, Isadore, and Oscar Fine.
 WFIE was the second station in the Tri-State, but the first to be based in Evansville proper.
 WEHT (channel 25), while licensed to Evansville and having launched over a month before WFIE, has always had its studio located across the Ohio River in Henderson.

 WFIE has always been an NBC affiliate, but originally carried secondary affiliations with ABC (shared with WEHT) and DuMont.
 Both of those networks were dropped in August 1956 with the launch of WTVW (which took ABC) and the shutdown of DuMont.
 It is the only station in the market never to have changed its primary affiliation; as such, WFIE has the distinction of being the longest-tenured NBC affiliate in the state of Indiana.
 Also in 1956, WFIE became the area's first station to telecast color programming (by virtue of its NBC affiliation).